eliaspoylio/helsinkirecom/README.md

 |-|-|-|
 |/recom/places/{id}|GET|Returns name of the place with given id and array of recommencations|
 |/recom/events/{id}|GET|Returns name of the event with given id and array of recommencations|

+## Data cleaning

+Repo contains `etl.py` script that is used for extracting, transforming and loading data.
+It fetches all events and places from the API and removes duplicates with matching names.
+Resulting dataframes are saved in serialized form for faster handling.